pedrosanta/quill-sharedb-cursors/README.md

 # Quill-ShareDB-Cursors
-An implementation of concurrent user editing with cursor sync using [Quill](https://github.com/quilljs/quill) and [ShareDB](https://github.com/share/sharedb).
+An attempt at multi cursors sync in a collaborative editing scenario using [Quill](https://quilljs.com/) and [ShareDB](https://github.com/share/sharedb).

+Implemented by @pedrosanta while working at [Reedsy](https://reedsy.com/#/freelancers).

+Check out a working demo at [](https://quill-sharedb-cursors.herokuapp.com).

 ## TODO